clearly-broken-software/ninjas2/README.md

   + pitching of samples (+/- 12 semitones) via midi pitchbend
   + user editable slice start and end points
     * **note**: slices can not overlap
-    * dragging the top marker edits both start and end point, keeping the slices continious
+    * dragging the top marker edits both start and end point, keeping the slices continuous
     * dragging the bottom markers edits the the start or end point of a slice.
   + programs : store and retrieve up to 16 configurations of slices
     * normal click restores state